I was diagnosed with PCOS... and fell pregnant accidentally three times

 That wasn't what I wanted to hear.
 I wanted to find a way I could help my body become so healthy that it would naturally become fertile again.

 And that was the start of my journey to natural fertility.
 I saw a herbalist and had regular acupuncture (I met my husband a few months later – ironically, he’s an acupuncturist).
 I got inspired by reading The Natural Way to Better Babies by Francesca Naish and Janette Roberts.
-I saw a naturopath, started eating and drinking differently (less alcohol and less coffee), taking ‘interesting’ tasting liquid herbs three times a day and I actively acquired a taste for dandelion tea which my herbalist and acupuncturist required me to drink.
+I saw a naturopath, started eating and drinking differently (less alcohol, less coffee, less processed carbs and more protein), taking ‘interesting’ tasting liquid herbs three times a day and I actively acquired a taste for dandelion tea which my herbalist and acupuncturist required me to drink.
 I started really tuning into my body, committed as I was to become an optimally healthy, naturally fertile woman.

 Within a year I had gone from no cycle, to a 44-day cycle then down and down it came until I had a clockwork 28-day cycle.